 Description

-DESCRIPTION: Fornham St Martin War Memorial is located at the northernmost corner of the churchyard of the Church of St Martin (Grade II*-listed), beside the main road through the village.
+The Fornham St Martin War Memorial is a First World War memorial built in 1921, situated at the northernmost corner of the churchyard of the Church of St Martin, which is a Grade II*-listed building, next to the main road through the village.

-The memorial is of rough-hewn, grey granite and takes the form of a wheel-head cross with a tapering, four-sided shaft.
-The north face of the cross-head has five raised circular bosses, one to the centre and to each of the four cross arms.
-The shaft rises from a tapering, four-sided plinth surmounting a single-stepped, square base.
+This memorial is made of rough-hewn grey granite and features a wheel-head cross with a tapering, four-sided shaft.
+The north face of the cross-head includes five raised circular bosses: one at the center and one on each of the four cross arms.
+The shaft is supported by a tapering, four-sided plinth that sits on a single-stepped, square base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.